CryptoCoder50/BSC-Moonwalker-Docs/help/troubleshooting.md

 ### **INSUFFICIENT\_OUTPUT\_AMOUNT**

-> The transaction cannot succeed due to error: PancakeRouter: INSUFFICIENT\_OUTPUT\_AMOUNT.
+> The transaction cannot succeed due to error: MoonwalkerRouter: INSUFFICIENT\_OUTPUT\_AMOUNT.
 This is probably an issue with one of the tokens you are swapping.
 >
-> the transaction cannot succeed due to error: execution reverted: pancakerouter: insufficient\_output\_amount.
+> the transaction cannot succeed due to error: execution reverted: moonwalkerrouter: insufficient\_output\_amount.

 You're trying to swap tokens, but your slippage tolerance is too low or liquidity is too low.